Skip to content

 Considerations

 • What is the caching strategy for an application?
-What is being cached, how is it being cached, how long are the caches held for, and how will the caches be cleared?
+What is being cached, how is it being cached, how long are the caches held for, and how will caches be cleared?

 • Typical profile of requests: For each type of view, what requests will an application make when the caches are cold?
 What requests will be made when the caches are warm?

-• How fast are the API endpoints in responding to common requests used to generate popular views in an application?
+• How fast are the API endpoints responding to common requests used to generate popular views in an application?

 • What is the test plan for the use of the REST API?

-Last updated: January 11, 2023
+Last updated: December 26, 2023